shy2net/nodejs-angular-starter/README.md

 - Built in ng2-slim-loading bar (Youtube styled) when moving between routes.
 - Built in auth-guard and authentication, saved on session cookie.

+The code of Angular 6 is stored under the `angular-src` directory.

 ## NodeJS

 Comes with built in typescript support and compilation.
 It comes with the support of running NodeJS